lski/webpack-babel-typescript-react-template/Readme.md

     yarn add -D @emotion/babel-preset-css-prop babel-plugin-emotion
     ```

-    _**NB:** The documentation is confusing on supporting the css prop, it requires `@emotion/babel-preset-css-prop` not just the `babel-plugin-emotion` package, which enables performance/debug benefits.
+    _**Note:** The documentation is confusing on supporting the css prop, it requires `@emotion/babel-preset-css-prop` not just the `babel-plugin-emotion` package, which enables performance/debug benefits.
 This is probably because the other alternative is the @jsx pragma, but this isnt that clear._

 -   (Optional) Install styled